-ET is the eustachian tube and ICA is the (internal) carotid artery.
+ET is the eustachian tube and CA is the carotid artery (EC is the ear canal).
 These structures are found right next to each other!

 The balloon catheters used for eustachian tube dilation have a fairly pointy tip (though not sharp), but when placed in a directed fashion inside of small diameter tunnel like the eustachian tube, there is the chance that the catheter tip may puncture or injure the carotid artery leading to risk of:

 In most individuals, there is a thin layer of bone that separates the carotid artery from the eustachian tube that does proffer some protection.
 But, this bone is not always present and therefore can not be counted on to protect the artery from any unintentional injury.